iOS 26

 9. Reset Network Settings

-If the network connectivity is corrupt, it might cause the IMS registration status to read “not registered.”
-You will have to reset your network to fix it.
+If the network connectivity is corrupt, the IMS registration status might read “not registered.”
+To fix this, you will have to reset your network.
 This is usually a last resort when dealing with network-related issues.

 Resetting your network does not clear your data.
 It only resets your wifi, Bluetooth, and internet settings to their default mode.